top of page

 • Discomfort when climbing or descending stairs

-• Pain during squatting or kneeling
+• Pain during squatting, lunging, or kneeling

 • Knee discomfort after sitting for long periods